-Congressman Foster serves on the House Committee on Financial Services, a position he also held in the 110th and 111th Congresses.
+Foster serves on the House Committee on Financial Services, a position he also held in the 110th and 111th Congress, and the Committee on Science, Space, and Technology.
 Foster participated in the creation of several important reforms in the financial services and housing sectors, most notably the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Returning to the committee will provide Foster with an opportunity to ensure the effective implementation of these reforms, and to advocate for the needs of his constituents as the committee considers additional financial service and housing related proposals.

 Bill's business career began at age 19 when he and his younger brother co-founded Electronic Theatre Controls, Inc., a company that now manufactures over half of the theater lighting equipment in the United States.

 Bill's scientific career was as a high-energy physicist and particle accelerator designer at Fermi National Accelerator Laboratory (Fermilab).
 Bill was a member of the team that discovered the top quark, the heaviest known form of matter.
 He also led the teams that designed and built several scientific facilities and detectors still in use today, including the Recycler Ring, the latest of Fermilab's giant particle accelerators.
 When Bill first ran for Congress, his campaign was endorsed by 31 Nobel Prize Winners.

 Bill lives in Naperville with his wife Aesook, who is also a physicist.
 Bill has two grown children, Billy and Christine.
 Bill's father was a civil rights lawyer who wrote much of the enforcement language behind the Civil Rights Act of 1964.